Accessibility Tools

 After the announcement of the list of candidates eligible for admission, persons expressing their will to undertake studies at the KUE shall submit the following documents:

-2. Statutory declaration confirming that the secondary-school certificate entitles the holder to apply for admission to university studies of any kind in the country in which the secondary-school certificate was issued – original and copy – not applicable to certificates issued in Ukraine.
+2. Statutory declaration confirming that the secondary-school certificate entitles the holder to apply for admission to university studies of any kind in the country in which the secondary-school certificate was issued – original and photocopy – not applicable to certificates issued in Ukraine.

 Declaration is not required if the proper information can be found on the graduation certificate of secondary education.

-9. Statement about citizenship (the form is available in the downloads tab.)
+7. Statement about citizenship (the form is available in the downloads tab.)

 Please, note:

 Another person/The Representative may submit documents on behalf of the candidate.
-In such a case authorisation is required.
-Form of power of attorney is posted in the downloads tab. and on the Online Candidate Admissions platform (IRK) – Enrollment applications – Documents and further steps.
-The Representative is obligated to deliver:
+In such a case authorization is required (it does not need to be certified by a notary public).
+Form of power of attorney is posted in the downloads tab. and on Online Candidate Admission platform (IRK) – Enrollment applications – Documents and further steps.

 • fulfilled form of power of attorney,

-• personal ID,
+• personal ID/passport,

-• copy of candidate’s ID/passport,
+• copy of candidate’s passport,

 • all required documents for admission (from Step 2).